Psalm 129—Artwork

 Person: John Forney

-I am a graphic designer and musician from the East Coast.
-I came out to Colorado 20 years ago and have been here ever since.
-My wife, Veronica, and I can often be found riding trains throughout Colorado with our 10-year old, Grayson.
-I’m a self-taught black and white photographer shooting with old school 8×10 large-format and medium-format cameras.
+I came out to Colorado 20+ years ago and have lived here ever since.
+My wife, Veronica, and I can often be found riding trains throughout Colorado with our 11-year old, Grayson.
+I’m a black and white photographer who enjoys using an 8×10 large format camera.

 Piece: Photography